DC Assault Lawyer

 Defenses to DC Assault Crimes

-The United States Attorney’s Office for the District of Columbia prosecutes assault offense in DC.
+The United States Attorney’s Office for the District of Columbia prosecutes assault offense in Washington DC.
 Diversion options are usually limited in these types of cases and often the government will offer diversion only when the complaining witness (or alleged victim) will agree to a resolution of the case through diversion.
-More violent assault crimes like assault with intent to kill, and murder are felony offenses that can include substantial prison time if convicted.
+More violent assault crimes like assault with intent to kill, and murder are felony offenses that can include substantial prison time if convicted in Washington DC.

 Hiring a DC Assault Attorney

-Whether you are charged with a misdemeanor or felony assault, facing the full weight of the criminal justice system is impossible to do alone.
+Whether you are charged with a misdemeanor or felony assault in Washington DC, facing the full weight of the criminal justice system is impossible to do alone.
 Often times an assault arrest may occur after the incident takes place and the police investigate the crime.
 In those cases, the defendant may get a call from a detective informing the person that the police have an arrest warrant.
-It is crucial that you contact an experienced assault attorney in that instance.
-An assault attorney can arrange a self-surrender where you turn yourself in at a schedule time.
+It is crucial that you contact an experienced Washington DC assault lawyer in that instance.
+A Washington DC assault attorney can arrange a self-surrender where you turn yourself in at a schedule time.
 Doing it that way may save you from spending the night in jail, can speed up the booking process, and ultimately minimize the amount of time you spend in custody.

 At Scrofano Law PC, we have successfully defended individuals charged with assault crimes.
 We will thoroughly investigate the charges against you and provide you with the best possible defense based on the facts of your situation.

-If you or someone you know is charged with a DC assault offense whether it’s a misdemeanor or a serious felony, contact Scrofano Law PC today for a full consultation and case evaluation.
+If you or someone you know is charged with a Washington DC assault offense whether it’s a misdemeanor or a serious felony, contact Scrofano Law PC today for a full consultation and case evaluation from an experienced lawyer.

 NEED AN ATTORNEY?